ajwdewit/pcse/doc/quickstart.rst

 Cropdata
 --------

-Cropdata consist of parameter names (dictionary keys) and the corresponding parameter values that are needed to parameterize the components of the crop simulation model.
+The Cropdata dictionary consists of parameter names (dictionary keys) and the corresponding parameter values that are needed to parameterize the components of the crop simulation model.
 These are crop-specific values regarding phenology, assimilation, respiration,